AmirrorImage/INFO-201-Final-Project/README.md

   - The City of Seattle collected this data which are records representing use of force by law enforcement officers of the Seattle Police Department.
   - 12,087 observations (rows)
   - 11 features (columns)
-  - This helps answer the questions about whether or not an increase of police brutality took place in 2020 vs other years.
+  - This helps answer the questions about whether or not an increase of police brutality took place in 2020 vs other years?
-Where did you download the data (e.g., a web URL)?
-How was the data collected or generated?
-Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
-How many observations (rows) are in your data?
-How many features (columns) are in the data?
-What questions (from above) can be answered using the data in this dataset?

 2. [Data](https://github.com/2020PB/police-brutality)
   - We downloaded the data from a github repository.
   - This data was collected from a crowdsourced project in which they recieved reports or found news links that tied together the incident.
   - 1933 observations (rows)
   - 4 features (columns)
-  - This data helps answer the question on which state had the most police brutality incidents.
+  - This data helps answer the question on which state had the most police brutality incidents?

 3. [Data]()
   - This data was downloaded from
   - This data was collected by
-  - 5993 observations (rows)
+  - 5992 observations (rows)
-  -
+  - 16 features (columns)
-  - This data helps answer
+  - This data helps answer what role does mental health play in police fatality along with what demographic factors might affect related incidents?